67P/orchestration/README.md

+# Kosmos Orchestration

+## [WIP] Not intended for public use yet

+We're in the process of migrating this to Docker Compose, testing it, and adding updated instructions for developers.
+If you want to help with that, ping us in #67p or #kosmos on Freenode.

+## Instructions (outdated)

 This repository include sone useful file: fig.yml

 This file is to be used by the Fig (http://fig.sh) which orchestrates Docker container startup.